BrunoASMauricio/ProjectBase/README.md

 - [X] Allow to clean Project Base cache
 - [X] Separate loading from setup (loading loads the repos internally, setup forces a load and runs setup commands)
 - [X] Improve detection of configuration change
+  - [ ] Improve detection of configuration change for imposed configs
 - [?]
 Improve ability to change configs on the fly (without committing, pushing, deleting and recreating the project)

 ### Configurability